-Trump rips rival Biden as destroyer of American ‘greatness’
+Trump Rips Rival Biden As Destroyer Of American ‘Greatness’

 Covid-19 has killed more than 180,000 Americans so far, while the nation’s painful reckoning over racial justice was playing out outside the White House where a Black Lives Matter protest, complete with shouting and vuvuzela trumpets, was audible inside the fences.

-Trump spoke from the White House’s South Lawn, which he had transformed into a flashy event center for the final night of the Republican convention.
+Trump spoke from the White House’s South Lawn, which he had transformed into a flashy event centre for the final night of the Republican convention.

 Trampling over long-running presidential custom to separate the so-called “people’s house” from political campaigning, Trump had some 1,500 white chairs laid out in front of the stage bedecked with rows of US flags and two giant video screens.